serina-chhem/productManagerInternTest2020/README.md

 2. Write an email to customer to explain the issue.
 3. Write an issue report for developpers to help them fix the issue ASAP.

+Issue : the page can't find other peer to connect with, so no upload and no DNA possible either